MarcAynes/PAED---Graphs-Trees-HashMap/README.txt

 trie tree
 Hashmap

-All the information printed it's not clear, and it's difficult to understand, without the project statement How to run it:
+The information printed it was printed as the project statement required, it's not clear and it's difficult to understand.
+How to run it:

 =======================================================